 During the preceding exercises one should therefore try to really stretch the muscles being worked.
 Also, worth noting is the value of moderation.
 It is best not too train to hard for too long as this may cause additional stress and negate the session's benefits.

 Three full-body sessions per week, provided weights are light and motivation is high will be sufficient.

-training for the pregnant woman, it is worth mentioning the value of aerobics.
+Although this article, strictly speaking, is about the benefits of weight training for the pregnant woman, it is worth mentioning the value of aerobics.